timjacksonm/Memory-Card/README.md

 ## Summary

 Memory card game!
 I drew inspiration for the characters from one of my favorite racing games 'Crash Team Racing'.
 I focused on using what I learned about react hooks and implementing them into this project.
-I created my own Characters.js component which houses all my character data that I use throughout my app.
+I created my own Characters.js component which houses all my character data that I use throughout my app instead of using an API.
+Hardest part for me was figuring out how to update the state of my characterList.
+It is an array of 55 objects (characters).
+I did mess around with tailwind some but decided as I had already coded most of the styling in raw css and wanted to just finish.
+Overall I am happy with the outcome I hope you enjoy!

 ## Author